 Type: Plant Info

 … Voilá!
 More plants!
 Although several perennials can be divided in late summer, spring is a good time for this task.
 That’s because temperatures are cool and the soil is usually moist.
 Dividing perennials in spring also allows the roots to become well established throughout the summer.
 Hostas looking a bit crowded last year?
 Split them now and get two to three times the plants!
-Rejuvenation Dividing helps breathe new life into crowded plants while …
+Rejuvenation Dividing helps breathe new life into crowded plants …

 Type: Plant Info